aaliusama/Graph-neural-networks-node-classification/README.md

 Using a unified 3-layer Graph Convolutional Network architecture, I systematically evaluated each approach on 7,650 products connected by 238,162 co-purchasing relationships.
 The results reveal important insights about the balance between model expressiveness and generalization capability.

-**Key Finding:** Identity-based features (one-hot encoding) achieved 92.68% test accuracy but cannot generalize to new products, while fully generalizable features reached 87.98% accuracy—a 4.7 percentage point gap that represents the fundamental cost of inductive learning in graph neural networks.
+**Key Finding:** Identity-based features (one-hot encoding) achieved 92.68% test accuracy but cannot generalize to new products, while fully generalizable features reached 87.98% accuracy: a 4.7 percentage point gap that represents the fundamental cost of inductive learning in graph neural networks.

 ## Why Graph Neural Networks?